wzacs1/BioinfWorkshop/Workthroughs/Part1-2_IntroToLinux.md

 ```
 From the description of these two operators and the line numbers, you can tell that you just overwrote the BothReads.fastq with just the read1.fastq file.
 It doesn't really contain both reads any more.
 We'll leave this for now anyway.

+# The Pipe `|`

 Next let's understand how the pipe `|` is different.
+It's usually on the same key as your backslash key `\`.
 For most commands you need to provide an input.
 So far, we have always specified this input file.
 However, the input can always be the standard input instead for Linux commands.
 That's what the pipe is for - to redirect output to input.
 As a first example, use `cat` as we first used it to open the read1.fastq and redirect it to the `head` command.
 ```bash
 $ cat read1.fastq | head
 ```